Privacy, Safety, and Policy Hub

-Introducing the Digital Well-Being Index
+Digital Well-Being Index – Year Three

-February 2024
+February 2025

 At Snap, nothing is more important than the safety and well-being of our Snapchat community.
 We have in place, and consistently enforce, policies and rules that detail the type of content and behavior that are acceptable on Snapchat.
-We offer tools and resources to help Snapchatters stay safe, and we engage with others in industry and across sectors to better protect teens and younger users in particular.
+We offer tools and resources to help Snapchatters stay safe, and we engage with others in industry and across the tech sector to better protect teens and younger users in particular.

-DWBI readings for 2023
+DWBI readings for 2024

-The parent/teen dynamic in 2023
+The parent/teen dynamic in 2024

 Please find additional, country- and language-specific resources on our Digital Well-Being Index below: